top of page

 Neighborhood 5

 What can you say about downtown Orlando?
-Amway Center is literally steps from Church Street, the hub of Orlando’s rebirth as a foodie and entertainment destination.
-The City of Orlando has become a sports-thirsty destination over the last few years – with the explosion in popularity of Orlando City SC and a renewed interest in the Orlando Magic, the City Beautiful loves sports.
+Kia Center is steps away from Church Street, the hub of Orlando’s rebirth as a foodie and entertainment destination.
+The City of Orlando has become a sports-thirsty destination over the last few years; with the explosion in popularity of Orlando City SC and a renewed interest in the Orlando Magic, the City Beautiful loves sports.

-The immediate area around Amway Center includes suburbs to the west and the downtown city center to the east.
+The immediate area around Kia Center includes suburbs to the west and the downtown city center to the east.
 There are tons of hotels nearby, and since the arena sits next to I-4, getting to other resorts and hotels in the greater Orlando area is not hard to do either.
 Fans can easily stay at the Crowne Plaza Orlando-Downtown, Grand Bohemian Hotel Orlando, or the Embassy Suites by Hilton Orlando Downtown, and still walk to the arena with ease.
-Aside from those, there are still numerous hotels and resorts in the Orlando area, both downtown and to the south towards the theme parks.
-Disney’s resorts, arguably the farthest from the arena, are just 30 minutes away without traffic.

-For local restaurants, the Lion’s Pride is one of the most popular sports bars in the Church Street area.
-Fans also visit The Rusty Spoon, Jernigan’s Restaurant, and Chela Tequila & Tacos.
-And if you want to see the sights, Lake Eola Park is just a few blocks away – this park is an Orlando landmark that is also home to a weekly farmer’s market on Saturday mornings.
-You can also find another quality farmer’s market on weekends outside of Orlando City Stadium, home to Orlando City SC and the Orlando Pride.
-Being in Orlando, you are also just a short drive from either Walt Disney World, Sea World, or the Universal Studios theme parks.
+For local restaurants, AC Sky Bar is one of the most popular sports bars in the Church Street area.
+Fans also visit Aku Aku Tiki Bar, World of Beer, and Tin & Taco, and if you want to see the sights, Lake Eola Park is just a few blocks away; this park is an Orlando landmark that is also home to a weekly farmer’s market on Saturday mornings.
+Being in Orlando you are also just a short drive from Walt Disney World, Sea World, and the Universal Studios theme parks.

-The fans who come to Orlando Solar Bear games are passionate to say the least – they love their hockey team and cheer them on with fervor.
-A lot of them can be seen sporting t-shirts and jerseys from the team, an impressive feat for any minor league or lower-division professional sports franchise working in the shadows of other, larger pro teams in the city.
+The fans who come to Orlando Solar Bear games are passionate, to say the least.
+Not only do they love their hockey team and cheer them on with fervor, but attendance has grown in recent years.
+A lot of fans can be seen sporting t-shirts and jerseys from the team, an impressive feat for any minor league or lower-division professional sports franchise working in the shadows of other, larger pro teams in the city.

 Access 5